inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-4.md

 template_dir = "./splishsplash-template-dir"

 # Specify the initial conditions for the fluid simulation and the fluid's properties
-initial_velocity = [4, 0, 0]  # Example: A high horizontal initial speed m/s in each direction
+initial_velocity = [4, 0, 0]  # Example: A high horizontal initial speed m/s in the x direction
 kinematic_viscosity = 2       # Represents a fluid with higher viscosity m^2/s
-density = 2500                # A denser fluid compared to water kg/m^3
+density = 2500                # A denser fluid compared to water 1000 kg/m^3

 # Initialize the templating manager, define the root directory name for the